BloomTech-Labs/CS10-car-reviews/backend/README.md

 All parameters are expected to be passed through the request body
 - `title`: String, required,
 - `content`: String, required

+### paymentRouter
+#### General Notes:
+- Processes payments for various subscription options.
+- Sends data to Stripe payment processing, and updates user data in the users collection as well

+#### Endpoints:
+##### POST to '/api/payment'
+- User data is expected to be passed into req.headers with key 'jwt'.
+- JWT is checked for validity, and user data is accessed via the JWT.
+- Sends info to Stripe for processing, then updates users collection in database and notifies front-end of success or failure.

+###### Parameters
+All parameters are expected to be passed through the request body
+- `description`: String, must be one of the following:
+    - '1 year unlimited reviews'
+    - '6 month unlimited reviews'
+    - '1 month unlimited reviews'
+- `source`: Object, stripe token

+###### Response
+- `Status`: 200
+- `Body`: Responds with an user data of the now paying user, showing the 'paid' field set to true
+- `Errors`: responds with a status of `500` and a JSON response with a key of `error`

 ## Testing: COMPLETED
 - All testing is run through Mocha and Chai